Skip to main content

 Popular posts from this blog

-As a sales representative for Parmac, I can safely say that a clean, updated contact list is key to maximizing efficiency.
+A s a sales representative for Parmac, I can safely say that a clean, updated contact list is key to maximizing efficiency.
 It contributes substantially to the success of a campaign when you are reaching out to the right people, at the right numbers, at the right places.
 It only wastes time when I mean to reach out to an office and I reach a flower shop; or the customer I am trying to reach has since retired and closed shop.
 This begs the question: Why do so many companies strive for quantity when it comes to collecting those emails or phone numbers, rather than building a high-quality list full of people or businesses actually interested in their brand?
 I remember going to the university fair in Toronto and only really being interested in 2-3 schools.
 That being said, 17-year-old-me was also very interested in collecting free “swag” from all the other attending schools though.
-So of course I submitted my “fake” contact information for the free t-shirts, sunglasses, pens and bag...
+So of course I submitted my “fake” contact information for the free t-shirts, sunglasses, pens and ...